anjeludo/cheatsheet-informal-letter/README.md

-# cheatsheet-informal-letter
-Cheatsheet informal letter
+# Cheatsheet informal letter

 Informal letter expresion

-You must use:
+A. You must use:

 - Contraction (It isn’t funny at all.)
 - Short sentences (I’m really busy)